apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

     table.majc.compaction.strategy.opts.*

 Accumulo provides a few classes that can be used as an alternative compaction strategy.
+These classes are located in the
+{% jlink -f org.apache.accumulo.tserver.compaction %} package. {% jlink org.apache.accumulo.tserver.compaction.EverythingCompactionStrategy %}
-These classes are located in the `org.apache.accumulo.tserver.compaction.*` package. `EverythingCompactionStrategy` will simply compact all files.
-This is the strategy used by the user `compact` command. `SizeLimitCompactionStrategy` compacts files no bigger than the limit set in the property `table.majc.compaction.strategy.opts.sizeLimit`.
+will simply compact all files.
+This is the strategy used by the user `compact` command. {% jlink org.apache.accumulo.tserver.compaction.SizeLimitCompactionStrategy %} compacts files no bigger than the limit set in the property `table.majc.compaction.strategy.opts.sizeLimit`.

-`TwoTierCompactionStrategy` is a hybrid compaction strategy that supports two types of compression.
+{% jlink org.apache.accumulo.tserver.compaction.TwoTierCompactionStrategy %} is a hybrid compaction strategy that supports two types of compression.
 If the total size of files being compacted is larger than `table.majc.compaction.strategy.opts.file.large.compress.threshold` than a larger compression type will be used.
 The larger compression type is specified in `table.majc.compaction.strategy.opts.file.large.compress.type`.
 Otherwise, the configured table compression will be used.
 To use this strategy with minor compactions set [table.file.compress.type] to `snappy`